roboticist-tav/diego_documentation/docs/metaphysic/obj/waypoint.md

 # Waypoint

-The `waypoint` object is representation of an intermediate physical point or place on a path, or route, or line of travel, or simply, a stopping point. `Waypoint`s contain, at least, coordinates corresponding to a `map` object, whether in the form `x, y`, or form `latitude, longitude` for two dimensional coordinates, or an addition `z, altitude` value for three dimensional coordinates.
+The `waypoint` object is a representation of an intermediate physical point or place on a map, place on a path, or route, or line of travel, or simply, a stopping point. `Waypoint`s contain, at least, a moniker, and, coordinates corresponding to a `map` object, whether in the form `x, y`, or form `latitude, longitude` for two dimensional coordinates, or an addition `z, altitude` property for three dimensional coordinates.

 A `waypoint` is at the lowest hierarchical level of the 'Route Matrix', being similar to a `pose` (sometimes called `posepoint`) and a `goal`.
-Where a `waypoint` is a point with location, `pose` is a point with location and orientation, then a `goal` is a point with location, orientation, and, timed elements.
+Whereas, a `waypoint` is a point with location, `pose` is a point with location and orientation, then a `goal` is a point with location, orientation, and, timed elements.
+This is depicted in the 'Route Matrix'.

 | ![Route Matrix](/_img/route_matrix.jpeg "Route Matrix") |
 | :---: |